-How to Get a John Muir Trail Permit for the 2024 Hiking Season
+How to Get John Muir Trail Permits for the 2025 Hiking Season

-*this post has been updated for the 2024 hiking season application process!
+*this post has been updated for the 2025 John Muir Trail “JMT” application process!*

 In August 2021, I thru-hiked the John Muir Trail northbound from Cottonwood Pass to Happy Isles in Yosemite National Park.
 It was easily the best (and hardest) thing I’ve ever done in my life and I encourage anyone who wants to do it one day to just go for it.
 The first step to making your John Muir Trail thru-hike dream a reality is to secure a permit for your hike (after figuring out your ideal time frame for when you want to hike it, more on this below).